 The garden of the Soares dos Reis National Museum is located at the back of the Carrancas Palace, where the Maria Amélia velodrome was inaugurated in 1894, of which there are still significant remains.

-A piece of equipment that, at the time, responded to the growing enthusiasm that Porto’s elite felt for the bicycle at the end of the 19th century.
+It was a facility that, at the time, responded to the growing enthusiasm that Porto’s elite felt for cycling at the end of the 19th century.

-Opened in what was then a small forest and vegetable garden, given by King Carlos to the Velo Club do Porto Association, the velodrome was located at the back of the neoclassical Palácio dos Carrancas, built in 1795 by the Morais e Castro family and which, acquired in 1861 by King Pedro V, became the official residence of the royal family when they traveled to Porto.
+Opened in what was then a small forest and vegetable garden, given by King Carlos to the Velo Club do Porto Association, the velodrome was developed at the back of the neoclassical Carrancas Palace, built in 1795 by the Morais e Castro family and which, acquired in 1861 by King Pedro V, became the official residence of the royal family when they travelled to Porto.

 Later, in 1940, it was converted into the Soares dos Reis National Museum.
-The name of the velodrome comes from the name of King Carlos I’s wife: Queen Dona Amélia.
+The velodrome was named after King Carlos I’s wife, Queen Dona Amélia.

 Currently on display in the Museum Garden (former velodrome) are stone objects linked to the history of the city of Porto.
-The vast majority of these objects come from the demolition of buildings (convents or chapels), fountains and walls, which took place in the late 19th and early 20th centuries as a result of the city’s urban growth.
+The vast majority of these objects come from the demolition of buildings (convents or chapels), fountains and walls that took place in the late 19th and early 20th centuries as a result of the city’s urban growth.